ronaldtf/DBtoREST/README.md

  make runall
  ````

+### Java Project

+(under construction)

- By default, the http-server is running on <http://localhost:8080> and the REST service on <http://localhost:8000/DBtoREST>
+In both cases, by default, the http-server is running on <http://localhost:8080> and the REST service on <http://localhost:8000/DBtoREST>

 ## Using curl

 In order to make a request and see the response from the service, we can use _curl_.